 Color Analysis 101

-The essence of image styling is reaching our highest potential by enhancing attributes and minimizing weaknesses.
-Color is fundamental and at the core of this process, making a personalized color palette essential as the foundation of any flattering wardrobe.
-Wearing our best colors aligns us from the inside out, and the effects can be monumental — boosted confidence, heightened sense of calm and increased power of persuasion.
+The essence of image styling is reaching our highest potential through appearance, behavior and communication.
+Color is fundamental to optimizing appearance, making a personalized color palette the foundation of any flattering wardrobe.
+Wearing our best colors align us from the inside out, and the effects are monumental — boosted confidence, heightened law of attraction and increased power of persuasion.
 After all, up to 90% of first impressions are based on what people see, not hear.
-When we’re only given an instant to win someone over — or not — every second counts.
+When we’re given only an instant to win someone over — or not — wardrobe becomes very powerful.

 Determining seasonal color palettes is a nuanced process, making it part-art and part-science.
 There are indicators more than rules, plus exceptions and hybrids.
 For these reasons, it’s best to hire a credentialed, experienced color professional to ensure accuracy.
-The best ones will require in-person sessions to benefit from natural light and for the sake of precision (computer screens come with a high margin of error).
-To that point, buyer beware of online color analysis deals and steals!
+The best ones should require an in-person session to maintain professional integrity, using natural light instead of a computer screen (monitors come with a high margin of error).
+To that point, buyer beware of AI tools, color analysis apps and online deals and steals!

-Everyone’s pigmentation is warm, cool or neutral.
-Evaluating undertone temperature is the first step in determining a cool or warm palette — or both.
+Everyone’s pigmentation is warm, cool or balanced.
+Evaluating undertone temperature is the first step in determining a cool or warm diagnosis — or combination.
 Blue-purple veins often (but not always) lean cool, while green-olive veins often (but not always) skew warm.
-Blue-green or green-purple veins typically (but not always) indicate a neutral undertone, meaning both cool and warm hues are (usually) compatible.
-Be careful of overtones — the top surface skin color — which present first and are more obvious and domineering than the much more subtle, nuanced undertone below it.
+Blue-green or green-purple veins typically (but not always) indicate a balanced undertone, meaning both cool and warm hues are (usually) compatible.
+Be careful of overtones — the top surface skin color — which present first and are more obvious and dominant than the much more subtle, nuanced undertone below it.

 2. Chroma